le-luchina/portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/elena-luchina/), [GitHub](https://github.com/le-luchina/), [E-Mail](mailto:elena.luchina15@gmail.com)

 ### Summary / about me
 My first career choice was Trade Marketing and I enjoyed several interesting assignments while working at Procter & Gamble, which praises its work as a data-driven company.

-I was responsible for a 0.8M $ trade marketing budget a distributed team of 20 med reps, and marketing contracts with top national pharmacies and retailers.
+I was responsible for a 0.8M $ trade marketing budget, a distributed team of 20 med reps, and marketing contracts with top national pharmacies and retailers.

 While my career progressed, I became increasingly interested in the data part of the job and realized that I exhausted my capabilities in Marketing and Sales and wanted to do this data part-full time.

 So I took a leap of faith and two years ago I started my education in that field, first with online courses in ML from Stanford and IBM.
 And later, I decided to commit to a 2-year graduate-level program in Statistics and Data Science at MIT.

 While halfway through the MIT program I decided that it was time to put all this knowledge to practice, so now I am in an apprenticeship at EPAM.